 Details of Ærfugl field development

-Phase one of the development focuses on the southern part of the Ærfugl field, while phase two will focus on the northern part and the Snadd Outer field.
+Phase one focuses on the southern part of the Ærfugl field while phase two focuses on the northern part of the field.

-Three new production wells will be drilled and the existing A-1 H well will be converted into a producer in the phase one development of the field.
-The wells will be tied-back to the existing Skarv FPSO production vessel on the Skarv field, using a 20.3km-long pipe-in-pipe flowline.
-Electrically heat-traced flowline (EHTF) technology will be used for the flowline.
+The phase one development comprises three new production wells.
+The wells are tied-back to the existing Skarv FPSO production vessel on the Skarv field, using a 20.3km-long pipe-in-pipe flowline.

-The field development also includes a subsea production system, comprising wellheads, subsea trees, a tie-in module, pipeline end terminations, inline tees, power inlet structures, glass-reinforced plastic covers, power and service umbilical systems, umbilical riser base, six-inch and 10-in flexible jumpers, seven inch vertical X-mas trees, satellite structures, seabed intervention, and control systems.
-Vectus™, a next-generation subsea control system, will be deployed for the project.
+The field was installed with a subsea production system, comprising wellheads, subsea trees, a tie-in module, pipeline end terminations, inline tees, power inlet structures, glass-reinforced plastic covers, power and service umbilical systems, umbilical riser base, 6in and 10in flexible jumpers, 7in vertical X-mas trees, satellite structures, seabed intervention and a Vectus™ subsea control system.

-The hydrocarbons from both phases will be transported to the Skarv FPSO for processing.
-Subsequently, the oil will be loaded to shuttle tankers and the gas will be piped to Kårstø terminal through 80km-long pipeline.
+The hydrocarbons from both phases are transported to the Skarv FPSO for processing.
+The oil is subsequently loaded to shuttle tankers while the gas is piped to the Kårstø terminal through an 80km-long pipeline.
 The Kårstø terminal is further connected to Åsgard Transport System.

 Subsea 7 was awarded the engineering, procurement, construction and installation contract for the subsea umbilical riser flowline of the project.
-The project management and engineering works will be carried out at Subsea 7’s offices in Stavanger, Norway, while fabrication will be performed at the company’s spoolbase in Vigra, Norway.
+The project management and engineering works were carried out at Subsea 7’s offices in Stavanger, Norway while fabrication works were performed at the company’s spoolbase in Vigra, Norway.

 Odfjell Drilling provided Deepsea Stavanger, a semi-submersible mobile drilling facility for drilling production wells.